nodejs/next-10/VALUES_AND_PRIORITIZAION.md

 ## Values and priority level

+This is only a subset of the overall prioties, listing only those which are at the top of the priority list.
+Anthing on this list is very important for the project despite the relative priorities shown.

 - Prio 1 - Developer experience
 - Prio 2 - Stability
 - Prio 3 - Operational qualities